rmcanany/HousekeeperExternalPrograms/CreateFlatPattern/Readme.md

 Creates a flat pattern of a formed sheet metal part.
 Processes `Ordered` and `Sync` parts.
 Processes `*.psm` and `*.par` parts as long as the `SheetMetal` environment is active.

-Selects the largest planar face and the longest linear edge of that face for creation and placement.
+Selects the largest planar face, and its longest linear edge, for creation and placement.

 The user is alerted through Housekeeper's reporting mechanism if:
 - The file's active environment is not `SheetMetal`